brettchalupa/projectbook/src/web-apps/restaurant-ordering-platform.md

 ## Concepts

-- Admin for restuarant to manage their menu
+- Admin for restaurant to manage their menu
 - Public website for ordering w/ a cart with line items
 - Payment processing
 - State managing for the order with effects at various state changes (sounds like a state machine to me!)